 Beginning in ancient Egypt, the evolution of the pen is monumental to human history.
-People tend to forget how many pens have altered to become perfect writing tools.
+People tend to forget how much pens have altered to become the perfect writing tools.

 Before pens, cave paintings were the only form of written communication humans had.
 Often using paints made out of charcoal mixed with spit or red pigment from iron oxides.